thingsboard/thingsboard/RuleEngineController-acl-enrichment-per-entity-design.md

 - **Extending enrichment to other controllers that push to the Rule Engine** (e.g., `TelemetryController`, `RpcController`).
 They have the same "message in RE has no user context" gap.
 Each would be its own additive v2 endpoint.
 If/when we need this in more than one controller, it would also motivate extracting `buildAclMetadata` / `computeEntry` into a shared `AclEnrichmentService` (Variant B from the original design — deferred until a real second caller exists).
 - **Additional enriched fields** (e.g., `tb_user_email`, `tb_user_authority`) if rule-chain authors ask for them.
 Each is a small additive change.
 We avoid speculative addition — extra fields mean larger metadata and more invariants to keep stable across renames.
+- **Batched / parallel entity load.** `buildAclMetadata` currently calls `entityService.fetchEntity(...)` sequentially on the validation-callback thread.
+With `max-entities=20` the worst case is 20 sequential DAO reads before the message is forwarded; many entity DAOs use L2 cache so warm-path cost is much lower.
+A batch API returning the `TenantEntity`-typed objects required by the per-entity `hasPermission` form (today's `fetchEntityInfos` returns `EntityInfo` only, which is insufficient) would let us collapse this to a single round trip.
+Deferred until the bound becomes a measured problem.

 ## 14. Open Questions